-Due to copper's conductivity, the metal is used frequently as electrical wire.
-It's also a constituent in many metal objects, including some coins.
+Copper (Cu) is used frequently as electrical wire due to its conductivity.
+This metal is also a constituent in many objects, such as coins.
 If you are familiar with some of the chemical and physical properties of copper, you can perform a number of different tests to gauge the purity of an object's copper.

 Copper is only slightly magnetic.
 Therefore, if you hold a magnet close to the copper object you wish to test, you shouldn't see any effects.
 Powerful magnets, however, may have a slight effect on your copper object.
-When you drop a strong magnet through a copper tube, it will appear to fall more slowly than normal.
-This is due to eddy currents that are generated in the copper by the moving magnetic field.
+When you drop a strong magnet through a copper tube, it will appear to fall more slowly than normal due to eddy currents generated in the copper by the moving magnetic field.
 If your object exhibits these magnetic properties, it may be copper.

 Resistivity and Conductivity

-You can test your sample object by measuring its density.
+Test your sample object by measuring its density.
 The density of copper is 8.92 grams per milliliter.
-To determine the density of your object, weigh it and then divide that weight by its volume.
+To determine the density of your object, weigh it then divide that weight by its volume.
 If the density of your object is significantly different from the density of copper, your object is not pure copper.

 Color of Copper

-To find out if your object is made of copper, you can clean it with a mixture of table salt and vinegar and then observe its color changes.
+To find out if your object is made of copper, clean it with a mixture of table salt and vinegar and then observe its color changes.
 One of the chemicals created in the combination of table salt and vinegar is hydrochloric acid.
-When you wipe your object after putting table salt and vinegar on it, the hydrochloric acid will help clean the surface of the material.
-If the material is copper, it will eventually oxidize from exposure to oxygen, water and carbon dioxide.
-This will create a greenish color on surface of the object.
+When you wipe your object after applying table salt and vinegar, the hydrochloric acid helps clean the surface of the material.
+If the material is copper, it eventually oxidizes from exposure to oxygen, water and carbon dioxide.
+This creates a greenish color on surface of the object.